December 13, 2017 |10 min read

 Last Resort

-When preparing your cat for his multi-day sleep over, stock him up with plenty of memories from home.
-Familiar toys, blankets, and even small beds can be taken to boarding facilities to make your cat feel more at home.
+When preparing your cat for his multi-day sleepover, stock him up with plenty of memories from home.
+Familiar toys, blankets, and even small cat beds can be taken to boarding facilities to make your cat feel more at home.
 Bring his usual food, as well, and be sure to tell the boarding facility staff about his feeding routine.
 As creatures of habit, cats appreciate being able to stick to their fine-tuned schedules.

-Start by getting a cat carrier a few days or (even better) weeks before your trip.
+Start by getting a suitable cat carrier a few days or (even better) weeks before your trip.
 Let your cat explore it, rub all over it, even sleep in it if he wants to.
 The more familiar the carrier smells during your journey, the better.

 Quick and Easy

 Before your flight, check with your vet.
 Some airlines require proof that your cat is healthy and vaccinated before letting him board.
-Your vet may even be able to prescribe a mild sedative that will let your little guy sleep through the whole ordeal.
+Your vet may even be able to prescribe a mild sedative that will let your kitty sleep through the whole ordeal.
 If you want to ditch the drugs, opt for natural calming remedies like pheromone wipes or a calming collar.

 The Long Road Ahead

 If you do have to take your cat in the car, you’ll want to make it as boring a trip as possible for him.
 If you’ll be traveling for six hours or less, leave your cat in the carrier until you stop.
-For trips longer than six hours, you’ll need to bring a few disposable litter boxes for your cat so he can do his thing on the road.
+For long-distance trips of more than six hours, you’ll need to bring a few disposable litter boxes for your cat so he can do his thing on the road.

-Anytime you interact with your cat - whether it’s to feed him, offer him water, or let him use the litter box - it should be when you’re parked and all the doors and windows are closed.
+Anytime you interact with your feline companion - whether it’s to feed him, offer him water, or let him use the travel litter box - it should be when you’re parked and all the doors and windows are closed.
 Letting your cat roam about the car while you’re driving can only lead to disaster.
 You never know when your cat may get spooked and decide to claw the driver, so it’s best to just avoid any mishaps and keep everyone calm.

 Always take your cat to and from the car in his carrier.
 To avoid any tummy upset, let your cat skip breakfast before you hit the road.
-He’ll be happier with an empty stomach and will be able to relax with a meal in the evening once you’ve stopped.
+He’ll be happier with an empty stomach and will be able to relax with a meal and cat treats in the evening once you’ve stopped.
 A call to your vet for some gentle sedatives may also be a good idea if your cat is prone to anxiety.

 No matter how long you’re traveling or where your cat ends up during your trip, remember to give him lots of love.
 Blankets and toys that smell of home will always be welcome.
 If your cat is the cuddly type, the day before your trip wear a shirt that you can give your cat while you’re apart.